colcon/colcon.readthedocs.org/user/overriding-packages.rst

 If there are multiple existing workspaces then each one sourced is said to **overlay** the previous one.

 Overriding a package is not always possible.
-This page offers tips for avoiding most issues.
+This page offers tips for avoiding common issues.

 .. contents:: Table of Contents
     :depth: 3